The Monkey Girl

 The Story Of Percilla Bejano

 Percilla Roman The Monkey Girl, was born in Bayamón, Puerto Rico, on April 26, 1911.
-At birth she had not only a full head of dark hair, but also a layer of coarse dark hair covering her entire face and body.
+At birth, she had not only a full head of dark hair but also a layer of coarse dark hair covering her entire face and body.
 She also had two rows of teeth.
 Of her parents’ seven children, she was the only one with any sort of abnormality.

-Her parents brought Percilla to New York City on several times in hopes of findthe the cause and cure for her condition.
+Her parents brought Percilla to New York City several times in hopes of finding the cause and cure for her condition.
 The experts agreed that it was the result of a genetic abnormality and could never be cured.
 Frustrated, and in need of funds to support his wife and other children, her father placed her on exhibition when she was three years old.
 When she was six, her father died and the show’s owner, Carl Lauther, and his wife adopted Percilla.